williecheong/release_dash/README.md

     - `services` Remove MySQL from being created (not needed)
     - `PMA_USERNAME` Login credentials for accessing phpMyAdmin
     - `PMA_PASSWORD` Login credentials for accessing phpMyAdmin
-3. Enter the root directory of the cloned repository using Terminal
+3. `cd` into the root directory of the cloned repository using Terminal
 4. Assuming that stackato is already installed, execute `$ stackato push`
 5. phpMyAdmin is now live on the internet.
     - However, it is still not binded to the application's database